-The council followed up on discussion from its previous worksession about how the sector plan should address the green buffer zone between the Wheaton mall and the Kensington Heights neighborhood.
+The council followed up on between the and the Kensington Heights neighborhood.

 But Planning Board Chairman Françoise Carrier told the council that the sector plan does not offer a mechanism for legally enforceable protection of the buffer zone.
 It is only a guidance document for future redevelopment, she said.